crow50/packets-of-pain/docs/ARCHITECTURE.md

 * `campaign/` (e.g., `src/config/campaign/index.js`, domain-level files)

   * Domains own their metadata plus an array of level definitions (starting budget, traffic profile, toolbar whitelist, objectives, win/fail conditions, etc.).
+  * Levels can optionally set `internetPosition` so the engine places the Internet node (and therefore the packet spawn location + mesh) where the scenario wants it.
   * The `campaign` index builds domain/level caches and exports helpers such as `getLevelsForDomain` and `getLevelById` so UI, shop, and runtime code can stay in sync without a global `LEVELS` map.
   * See `docs/LEVELS.md` for guidance on extending domains or adding new campaign levels.